USS Winslow (DD-359): 1942–1943

-1944-1945
+1944–1945

 In April 1944, the warship began escorting newly constructed warships from Boston, Massachusetts via Norfolk, to the West Indies.
 After three such voyages, she began escorting convoys from New York to England and Ireland in August.
 She made five round-trip voyages across the Atlantic before putting into Charleston again in March 1945 for a four-month overhaul.

-While in Charleston for alterations, she lost her torpedo tubes, traded her light, single-purpose, 5 inch guns for five dual-purpose 5 inch guns.
-In addition, she received 16 40-millimeter and four 20-millimeter antiaircraft guns in preparation for services in the Pacific.
+While in Charleston for alterations, Winslow lost her torpedo tubes, traded her light, single-purpose, 5-inch guns for five dual-purpose 5-inch guns.
+In addition, she received 16 40-millimeter and four 20-millimeter anti-aircraft guns in preparation for services in the Pacific.

-However, by the end of her refresher training out of Casco Bay, Maine, hostilities had ceased.
-Accordingly, Winslow received orders to begin experimental work testing antiaircraft ordnance.
-On 17 September 1945, the ship was redesignated AG-127.
+Experimental Task Force 69

+In July 1945, Winslow and sister-ship McDougal were assigned to Admiral Willis Lee's Experimental Task Force 69 (ETF 69), which later became the Operational Development Force, Atlantic Fleet operating from Casco Bay, Maine.
+Willis "Ching" Lee was the Navy's foremost expert on radar-directed gunfire.
+Following his successful operation commanding American forces in the Second Naval Battle of Guadalcanal, Lee had been recalled from the Pacific Fleet by Fleet Admiral Ernest J. King to set up ETF-69 to develop improved tactics to defeat Japanese kamikaze attacks.

+An August 1945 US Navy SECRET (since declassified) publication, "Anti-Suicide Action Summary, issued as CominCh P-0011, dealing with Japanese aerial suicide attacks against our surface forces in the Pacific, described the mission of the task force: